Profiling neard

 Crashes

-If the profiled neard crashes in your tests, there are a couple things you can try to get past it.
-First, makes sure your binary has the necessary ambient capabilities (setcap command above needs to be executed every time binary is replaced!)
+If the profiled neard crashes in your tests, there are a couple of things you can try to get past it.
+First, make sure your binary has the necessary ambient capabilities (setcap command above needs to be executed every time binary is replaced!)

 Another thing to try is disabling jemalloc.
 Comment out this code in neard/src/main.rs: